 3. Better, Bigger Cameras and More Zoom

 Samsung makes some of the best smartphone cameras on the market, but lately, they’ve started losing ground to the likes of Google’s Pixel series, or even the periscope cameras on Huawei phones.
 We want to see that change in 2020 with the Galaxy S11.
+And according to leaks, we’ll get exactly that — including the neat periscope camera.

 As we said earlier, Samsung will finally use new an all-new camera sensor and technology in the Galaxy S11, and we’re hoping they employ some 5x or even 10x optical zoom lenses as well.
 Reports claim they’re using a 108 MP camera, which they could bin down to 16MP and maybe offer a crazy zoom.
 Basically, wait for the Galaxy S11 if you want one of the best cameras ever on a phone.